davatorium/rofi/README.md

 * easily extensible using scripts
 * theming

-**Rofi** has several built-in modes implementing common use cases and can be exteneded by scripts (either called from **Rofi** or calling **Rofi**).
+**Rofi** has several built-in modes implementing common use cases and can be extended by scripts (either called from **Rofi** or calling **Rofi**).

 Below the different modes are listed: